streetsidesoftware/vscode-cspell-dict-extensions/extensions/hungarian/README.md

 Imports the Hungarian spell checking dictionary for [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).

+**NOTE:** Due to the complexity of the Hungarian language, the dictionary is limited and might be missing some common words.
+Work is underway to correct the limitation.

 ## Installation

 After this extension is installed, it is necessary to tell the spell checker to use it.